 'Words are things: and a small drop of ink, falling like dew upon a thought, produces that which makes thousands, perhaps millions, think.'
 BYRON

-Pupils are taught in mixed ability groups throughout their time at Hitchin Girls’ School.
+Students are taught in mixed ability groups throughout their time at Hitchin Girls’ School.

 The teaching of English, like all other subjects, requires the creation of a safe and disciplined environment within the classroom if effective learning is to take place.

-The English department adopts a wide variety of approaches including whole class discussion, open and closed questioning, drama and using Information and Communications Technology.
+The English department adopts a wide variety of approaches, including whole class discussion, open and closed questioning, drama and using Information and Communications Technology.

-English department clubs and extra curricular:
+English Department clubs and extracurricular activities

 Come along and join one of our lunchtime clubs!

-Creative Writing club - Open to all year groups.
+Creative Writing Club - open to all year groups.

-Homework club – open to Key Stage 3 and 4.
+Homework Club – open to Key Stage 3 and 4.
 Bring along the homework you need help with or an area you want to work on.

-English trips and competitions:
+English trips and competitions

-Keep an eye on the English noticeboard in the Lower block for details of our current trips, competitions and events.
+Keep an eye on the English noticeboard in the Lower Block for details of our current trips, competitions and events.